RedhaWassim/RedhaWassim/Readme.md

 Machine Learning engineer
 -------------------------

 I am a currently doing my last year of my master's in Artificial Intelligence in the university of USTHB, Algeria .

-Contributor to the LangChain Library.
+Contributor to the LangChain Library .

 * 🌍  I'm based in Algeria
 * ✉️  You can contact me at [bra.rwassim@gmail.com](mailto:bra.rwassim@gmail.com)